-Most affecting is the way the girl feels held by this particular room.
+Most affecting is the way the girl feels held and comforted by this particular room.
 “When I raise my eyes from the oil-spattered gas burner and the rusty kitchen sink, outside the window stars are glittering, lonely…Now only the kitchen and I are left.
 It’s just a little nicer than being all alone.”

 Filmmaker John Waters on his childhood home